Float Seattle — Sales Training Hub

 The Conversation Flow

-Step 2 — Connect to their original pain point
+Step 2 — Connect back to their pain point

-"You mentioned before you came in that you'd been dealing with [X] — did you notice any difference in that at all while you were in there?"
+"You mentioned before you went in that you'd been dealing with [X] — did you notice anything shift while you were in there?"

 Membership Details — Know These Cold